JustAlternate/My-EKS/notes.md

 When i started to create a CI for terraform I came a cross a problem that was "how to make my ci have the right to get the state and to provision stuff ?"
 I found in the AWS Docs that i could use OIDC for it and so i setup it for my github action. this was not too complicated, but I think there is a lot to learn more about it.
-(i also decided to use OIDC because i didnt wanted to add my aws credentials in env var of my repos)
+(i also decided to use OIDC because i didnt wanted to add my aws credentials in env var of my repos) -> my lead tech senior infra said that it was super cool ! and that they should be doing the same at my company !!!

 I also try to make my managed service as much multi AZ as possible (with at least 2 AZ each time) so that I, like in real production grade infrasturcture avoid SPOFs.